 Each of these three ingredients is embedded in what we do.
 On the research front, we collaborate with researchers and organisations across the world to study and develop new and influential ideas.

-The Business School is split into three key departments:
+The Business School is split into four key departments:

 - Department of Management

-With a thriving community that embraces staff, students, external collaborators and alumni alike, Kingston Business School is a key player at the heart of both the academic and business communities.
+With a thriving community that embraces staff, students, external collaborators and alumni, Kingston Business School is a key player at the heart of both the academic and business communities.